1. Election Machinery

-If a candidate has been nominated by more than one nomination paper for a seat or office, Deposit made with the first nomination is sufficient.
+Deposit for one nomination is enough though a candidate is nominated by more than one nomination paper for a seat or office.

-16. If a contesting candidate set up by a recognised political party dies before poll what will be the consequence.
+15. If a contesting candidate set up by a recognised political party dies before poll what will be the consequence?

-If a contesting candidate set up by a recognised political party dies as a contesting candidate and a report of his death is received before the commencement of the Poll, the Returning Officer, shall, upon being satisfied about the fact of the death of the candidate, by order, adjourn the poll and report the fact to the State Election Commission, the State Election Officer and the District Election Officer and all Proceedings with reference to the election shall be commenced afresh in all respects by the State Election Commission, as if for a new election subject to certain conditions as provided in the Rules.
+If a candidate, set up by a recognised political party dies at any time after 11.00 a.m. on the last date for making nomination and his/her nomination is found valid on scrutiny or who has not withdrawn his/her candidature dies and in either case a report of his death is received at any time before the publication of the list of contesting candidates or dies as a contesting candidate and a report of his death is received before the commencement of the Poll, the Returning Officer, shall, upon being satisfied about the fact of the death of the candidate, by order, adjourn the poll and report the fact to the State Election Commission, the State Election Officer and the District Election Officer and all Proceedings with reference to the election shall be commenced afresh in all respects by the State Election Commission, as if for a new election subject to certain conditions as provided in the Rules.

-Any Polling agent may challenge the identify of a person claiming to be particular elector by first depositing the prescribed sum in cash with the Presiding Officer for every such challenge.
+Any Polling agent may challenge the identity of a person claiming to be particular elector by first depositing the prescribed sum of Rs.2/- in cash with the Presiding Officer for every such challenge.
 After enquiry if the Presiding Officer considers that the challenge has been established, he shall debar the person challenged from voting besides taking appropriate action against him.

 If more than one candidate stands in the election after scrutiny and withdrawal of nomination and where poll becomes necessary it is called contested election.
 Where only one candidate is found eligible after scrutiny and withdrawal and where no poll is necessary it becomes uncontested election and the candidate is elected unopposed.

-20. If you go to your polling station and find that some body else has impersonated for you and already voted in your name, can you vote in such circumstances?
+19. If you go to your polling station and find that some body else has impersonated and already voted in your name, can you vote in such circumstances?

 Yes.
-If a person finds that someone else has already voted in his name, then also he will be allowed to vote.
+If a person finds that someone else has already voted in his name, then also he will be allowed to vote provided he / she shall satisfactorily answer such questions relating to his/her identity as the presiding officer may ask.
 But his ballot paper will be marked as a Tendered Ballot paper by the Presiding Officer.
 This will be kept separately in the prescribed cover as per the Election Rules.